 But it wasn’t only money.
 Over the subsequent years, the information I was forced to learn about roof venting, foam board insulation, fire codes, building inspections, and a dozen other things from doing that work, have enabled me to solve countless other problems in home construction and energy-efficient design.
 Solving these other problems has brought in even more knowledge, and opened up a whole new section in my mental toolbox that I get to use for figuring things out in many areas of life.

-And the shared experience of completing the shitty work together helped to build a longer-term friendship with the guy who helped me with the work.
+And the shared experience of completing the shitty work together helped to build a longer-term friendship with Mike, the rockstar friend who helped me with the work.
 This guy is still out there succeeding, and probably even reading this alongside you since he is a practicing Mustachian.
 And when I look around at other friends who survived the Great Recession while keeping their businesses alive and their base of friends intact, it is always the ones who were willing to sacrifice a weekend to, figuratively speaking, glue up their own damned foamboard to solve life’s little emergencies.
-Meanwhile, Dean ended up crashing himself into bankruptcy, mostly because of his aversion for hard work.
+Meanwhile, Dean ended up crashing himself into bankruptcy, mostly because of his aversion to hard work.

 And that brings me to my next point: Shortcutters like my old business partner were often excited by the idea of making money without doing work.
 I have always been more interested in the idea of doing work, and making money from it if possible.
 He always talked about how our business profit sharing should not be based on how many hours we contributed.
 I felt that it should be, since with hard work comes accomplishment.
 It led me to create this Mustachian Maxim: